 Also by Ray Monk in Prospect Magazine, December 13, 2018

 The great theory of this emaciated genius of philosophy defeated the finest minds of the 20th century—and rescued the idea that there are truths that humans can never prove.
 [Me – I’d forgotten this one crossed my path on Twitter last year and not sure I captured it.
-“Romance” so important here – must link with Rebecca Goldstein on Gödel, and Ray is one of few links between Wittgenstein and Gödel.]
+“Romance” so important here – must link with Rebecca Goldstein on Gödel, and Ray is one of few links between Wittgenstein and Gödel.
+As I’ve said before, a real shame the two men never met or joined-up their thinking.]